Skip links

 a Community

-HBCUs started the process of successfully lifting oppressed and enslaved black communities out of poverty in 1837.
-Now it is time to address the operational issues confronting HBCUs, stagnant enrollment, accreditation challenges, and declining financial reserves.
-Addressing these issues involves improving institutional infrastructure and taking the lead in the restoration of the surrounding communities, into places attractive to students, faculty, staff, and businesses.
+HBCUs are the only American institutions created with the sole mission of successfully lifting black communities out of poverty.
+It is time to address the operational issues confronting HBCUs: stagnant enrollment, deteriorating infrastructure, impoverished surrounding communities, declining financial reserves, and accreditation challenges.
+Addressing these issues involves creating an institutional planning infrastructure that leads to restoring these campuses and the surrounding communities into destination places capable of competing for students, faculty, staff, and businesses.

-HBCUCDC’s motive is to demonstrate the feasibility and timeliness for this change in strategy.
-Community development led by HBCUs creates a synergy that provides opportunities for HBCU students, a skilled labor force for local businesses, and benefits to the entire community.
+HBCUcdc is ready to work with HBCU leadership to build the planning infrastructure needed to demonstrate the feasibility and timeliness of this change in HBCU strategy.
+Community development led by HBCUs creates a synergy that provides opportunities for HBCU students, the local labor force, small business development, and benefits to the entire community.

 Contact Us